 Neighborhood Development Plans (NDPs) identify land use and proposed parkland along largely undeveloped lands at the City of Madison's periphery.
 The plans provide a framework for the growth and development of the City's peripheral urban expansion areas where development is expected to occur in the near future.
 NDPs are created through an extensive planning and public input process.
-New parkland proposed by NDPs is shown in Exhibit 17: New Parkland Identified in Neighborhood Development Plans.
+New parkland proposed by NDPs is shown in Exhibit I7: New Parkland Identified in Neighborhood Development Plans.
+The proposed acreages for these new parks is detailed in Table 6.12.